The importance of good daily record-keeping of every site activities

 A connected diary also has the capacity to add relevant information automatically.
 It might, for example, collect weather information.
 Should the weather on a given day be unfavourable, it might lead to delays.
-If this information is included into the diary automatically, it can help everyone understand why a particular job has been delayed.
+If this information is included in the diary automatically, it can help everyone understand why a particular job has been delayed.

 We should judge a record not just by the level of detail and the ease of updating, but how straightforward it is to interpret.
 A record that’s incomprehensible, after all, isn’t much use to anyone; one that can be picked up and understood in seconds, even by those unfamiliar with it, is invaluable.

 Through digital record-keeping, significant details can be automatically highlighted for increased clarity.
 The most notable candidates are price estimates and dates.
 Moreover, records from the site diary can be exported as reports in a range of formats, making it easier for decision-makers to easily see what’s going on at site level.